gmih/gmih.github.io/pages/about/index.md

 These members contribute to the guild in special roles and help keep the guild running.

 - Mortsubites
-  - GM
-  - Raid Lead
+  - GM and Raid Lead
-  - Master Looter
   - Official t-minus score keeper.
 - Rissi
   - Guild/Raid Organizer
   - Healing Lead
 - Interficiens
-  - Recruitment Officer
-  - Melee Lead
+  - Melee DPS Lead
   - Official Bookkeeper
 - Crowlle
-  - Bear Tank RAWR!
+  - Ranged DPS Lead
   - Keeper of all things Krap